CV

 Artist Statement

-These prejudices and stereotypes have impacted me personally which is why I mostly paint Black men.
-My portraits of these men utilize fashion—contemporary or historical dress, or a combination of both—in order to create narratives and explore allegories which pull viewers in to explore the biases embedded in North American culture.
-In creating backgrounds, I choose to use a selective palette that demonstrates that dark colours elevate the presence of my sitters rather than diminish them.
-Many of my paintings are framed in damaged antique and vintage frames.
+Gordon Shadrach has had a lifelong fascination with the semiotics of clothing and its impact on culture.
+In particular, his interest lies in the intersection and codification of race and fashion.
+These codes impact the way we navigate through spaces and influence how people associate with one another.
+Shadrach’s portraits of Black men utilize fashion—contemporary or historical dress—in order to create narratives which pull viewers in to explore the biases embedded in North American culture.
+In creating backgrounds, Shadrach’s selective palette demonstrates that dark colours elevate the presence of his sitters rather than diminish them.
+Some of Shadrach’s paintings are finished in damaged antique and vintage frames.
 The frames’ patina and wear lend historic weight and insert the portraits into a period when Black people were rarely depicted in Western portraiture.
-I seek to disrupt the colonial constrictions of portraiture by inviting viewers to reflect upon the depiction of Black people in art and culture.
+Shadrach seeks to disrupt the colonial constrictions of portraiture by inviting viewers to reflect upon the depiction of Black people in art and culture.

 Curriculum Vitae